sime2408/scrapalot-chat/README.md

 MODEL_N_BATCH:  The number of tokens in the prompt that are fed into the model at a time.
 The lower this value, the less hardware resources will be required, but the query may be very slow; a high value, on the other hand, speeds things up at the cost of higher memory usage.
 Optimal value differs a lot depending on the model (8 works well for GPT4All, and 1024 is better for LlamaCpp)
-MODEL_N_THREADS: How much threads will be used when model process the data
 MODEL_TOP_P: The top-p value to use for sampling.

 TRANSLATE_QUESTION: Whether or not turn on translation of questionto english.
 Based on GoogleTranslate HTTP calls.